Anaheim Truck Accident Lawyers

 Fatal crashes involving large trucks occurred most often in rural areas and on Interstate highways.
 About 54 percent of all fatal crashes involving large trucks occurred in rural areas, 27 percent occurred on Interstate highways, and 13 percent fell into both categories by happening on rural Interstate highways.

-The most common cause of truck accidents usually relates to driver error.
+Common causes of truck accidents usually relate to driver error.
 Drivers can be at fault for a number of actions.
 Frequent causes include:

 - Driver fatigue